10 Things to Do in Rio de Janeiro in August

 Copacabana| ©Victoria Rachitzky

-Without a doubt, Rio de Janeiro has a peculiar way of doing things.
-In this Brazilian city, the best time to get a tan and enjoy the beaches is not summer, but winter.
-In August you are likely to enjoy sunny days and great weather, although you should keep in mind that the water is usually cold.
-Therefore, the best plan is to take advantage of the tan and cool off during the peak hours when the rays intensify.
+Rio de Janeiro certainly has a unique way of doing things.
+In this Brazilian city, the best time to sunbathe and enjoy the beaches is not in summer, but in winter.
+In August, you are likely to enjoy sunny days and great weather, although you should bear in mind that the water is usually cold.
+Therefore, the best plan is to sunbathe and cool off during the peak hours when the sun's rays are strongest.

 Book a tandem paragliding flight in Rio de Janeiro

-4. Enjoy Rio Gastronomy events
+4. Enjoy Rio's events Gastronomy

 Eating in Rio| ©sandeepachetan.com